 Alia: Still that does not ensure compatibility.
 How can I trust someone with my life in just a couple of meetings?
 Chances of his initially saying yes to all that I ask and back out later, cannot be ruled out.

 Rekha: Darling, why don’t you think the vice-versa?
 Why would he trust you with his interests in a couple of meetings?
-He would be having certain expectations too of his wife where he would check your commitment.
-Especially when you are going to be staying in his home, with him and probably his family too.
+He too would be having certain expectations of his wife where he would check your commitment.
+Especially when you are going to be staying in his home, with him and probably with his family too.
 Why would he go ahead if it appears unsuitable to him?
-You need no elucidation on these things at least as you have already been through it.
+On these things at least, you need no elucidation, for you have already been through it.

 Alia pondered for a while.
-What Rekha said seemed to make sense since some guys did begin tacitly backing out after some serious bits of discussion over dates.
+What Rekha said seemed to make sense since, in the past, some guys had begun tacitly backing out after some serious bits of discussion over coffee and dates.

 Rekha: Look, you need to be straightforward with him about what you want out of your life and this relationship.
 You need to be alert to the vibes that get exchanged at that moment of discussion and trust your gut instincts and this way there is no need to cross the line.
 You can have repeat meetings, if felt necessary.
 Whether you like each other or not can be naturally figured out from the chemistry that shows off when you are being candid and forthright about your mutual expectations.

 Alia: But that wouldn’t ensure we would be physically compatible, would it?…err you know what I mean…well, the attraction and the romance part.

 Rekha: Attraction and romance cannot manifest before stepping on the pedestal of compatibility.
 While a basic alignment in terms of likes, dislikes, career goals, character and general expectations of life and lifestyle, is a must, beyond that what would additional matter is your mutual expectations from each other and your willingness to adjust and stay committed through thick and thin over these.
 This automatically lays down the foundational bricks for love to happen.